EGO-Tech/starbase-ships/flipper/README.md

 ### Loading Asteroids

 Approach an asteroid by pointing the center rangefinder at an asteroid and activating `Approach`.
-This will guide the ship to around 2m of the asteroid. `Cargo` will activate the cargo lock beams.
+This will guide the ship to around 2m of the asteroid.
+`Beams` activates tractor beams and `Cargo` will activate the cargo lock beams.

 All these can be done the automated `Load` function on **the pilot center console**.
 Point the rangefinder at the asteroid you wish to load and activate `Load`.
-This is activate `Approach` and `Scan` as well as smartly activating the `Cargo` when the asteroid is in place.
+This is activate `Approach` and `Beams` which will **center the asteroid**, as well as smartly activating the `Cargo` when the asteroid is in place.

+> **TIP: Faster Loading**
+>
+> You can turn off `Beams` once the beams are locked to skip asteroid centering and the `Cargo` will activate to lock the asteroid.
+>
+> _However this will make flying with the locked asteroid less stable._

 ### Other Stuff